Ruse, Bulgaria: Education

 There is one university in Ruse – "Angel Kanchev" University of Ruse with a capacity of 15 000 students.
 The university's structure includes a subsidiaries in Silistra, Vidin and Razgrad.
 There is also a subsidiary of the College of Agriculture – Plovdiv in the city.

 The city hosts 26 high schools, among which is the English Language School "Geo Milev".

 Demographics

-Ruse is the fifth largest city in Bulgaria by population.
+Ruse is the sixth largest city in Bulgaria by population.
 It was the most populated city of Bulgaria in 1880 with 26,163 people.

 The number of the residents of the city(not the municipality) reached its peak around 1990, numbering almost 200,000.
-According to the 2011 census, Ruse was inhabited by 149,642 people within the city limits, while the Ruse Municipality along with the legally affiliated adjacent villages had 167,585 inhabitants.
+According to the 2024 official estimate, Ruse was inhabited by 121,168 people within the city limits, while the Ruse Municipality along with the legally affiliated adjacent villages had 137,159 inhabitants.